You are viewing this page in an unauthorized frame window.

 The purpose of the United States Government Configuration Baseline (USGCB) initiative is to create security configuration baselines for Information Technology products widely deployed across the federal agencies.
 The USGCB baseline evolved from the Federal Desktop Core Configuration mandate.
 The USGCB is a Federal Government-wide initiative that provides guidance to agencies on what should be done to improve and maintain an effective configuration settings focusing primarily on security.

-NIST has released the first-ever SSDF Community Profile for public comment!
-SP 800-218A, Secure Software Development Practices for Generative AI and Dual-Use Foundation Models: An SSDF Community Profile, augments SP 800-218 by adding practices, tasks, recommendations, considerations, notes, and informative references that are specific to AI model development throughout the software development life cycle.
-The Profile supports Executive Order (EO) 14110, Safe, Secure, and Trustworthy...
+NIST has finalized SP 800-218A, Secure Software Development Practices for Generative AI and Dual-Use Foundation Models: An SSDF Community Profile.
+This publication augments SP 800-218 by adding practices, tasks, recommendations, considerations, notes, and informative references that are specific to AI model development throughout the software development life cycle.
+NIST has recently added a Community Profiles section to this page.
+It will contain links to SSDF Community Profiles developed by...

 Recent Updates: September 28, 2023: NIST Special Publication 800-82 Revision 3, Guide to Operational Technology (OT) Security, is now available.
 Operational technology (OT) encompasses a broad range of programmable systems or devices that interact with the physical environment (or manage devices that interact with the physical environment).
 These systems/devices detect or cause a direct change through the monitoring and/or control of devices, processes, and events.
 Examples include...